hiimvikash/DSA-EndGame/02.  Algorithms/01. Arrays/29. Majority Element/i LC-169/README.md

 If we had some way of counting instances of the majority element as +1 and instances of any other element as -1, summing them would make it obvious that the majority element is indeed the majority element.

+### **Note :** only one majority element is possible here because if majority element exist they will take more than n/2 length.

 ```java
 class Solution {
     public int majorityElement(int[] arr) {